EdMatrix/edmatrix.github.io/contribute.md

 ## Step 3: Submit your update or addition.

 There are three ways to submit your update.
 If you are familiar with Git and with [GitHub](https://github.com/) (or are willing to learn) then use the Fork & Pull method.
 Otherwise, you can create an issue and attach your update.
-Both of these methods require that you create a free Github account.
+Both of these methods require that you create a [free Github account](https://github.com/join).

 ### Fork & Pull Method

-The Fork & Pull approach is the traditional way to submit an update to any GitHub project.
+The Fork & Pull approach is the standard way to submit an update to any GitHub project.
 First, you [create a personal fork](https://help.github.com/en/articles/about-forks) of the project.
 This is a copy of the project in which you can make any changes and try them out.
 Then you [submit a pull request](https://help.github.com/en/articles/about-pull-requests) recommending that the coordinator of the project incorporate your changes into the primary copy.
-The GitHub pull request mechanism includes a forum where you can describe your update and the coordinator can ask questions.
+The GitHub pull request mechanism initiates an online discussion where you can describe your update and the coordinator can ask questions.

 ### Create an Issue Method